Blendify/blender-manual/blender_docs/manual/advanced/scripting/addon_tutorial.rst

 Keymap
 ^^^^^^

-In Blender, add-ons have their own keymaps so as not to interfere with Blender's built in key-maps.
+In Blender, add-ons have their own keymaps so as not to interfere with Blender's built-in key-maps.

 In the example below, a new object-mode :class:`blender_api:bpy.types.KeyMap` is added, then a :class:`blender_api:bpy.types.KeyMapItem` is added to the key-map which references